Short Eared Owl are one of natures great little predators that you can see in Anglesey.

 So called due to the little tufts of feathers that resemble little ears.
 These medium sized owls are unusual in that they are not nocturnal and prefer to hunt during the day.
-Instead of using a traditional tree nest the Small Eared Owl will nest in small ground hollows.
+Instead of using a traditional tree nest the Short Eared Owl will nest in small ground hollows.
 The nesting hollows are surrounded with feathers and grass.

 Habitat plays a key part in where you will find these fantastic animals.
 Their preference is for low lying coastal marshes and wetlands.
-Anglesey has a few of these areas that a perfect hunting grounds for the Small Eared Owls.
+Anglesey has a few of these areas that a perfect hunting grounds for the Short Eared Owls.

 One if not the best place to see these great creatures is the area around Aberffraw during winter.
 It’s the perfect area for them to hunt small animals such as there favoured prey, Voles.